-Example: Your 2017 Schedule H reported \$8,000 of social security benefits received in 2017.
-In 2018 you received social security benefits of \$9,000 but were required to pay back \$3,000 of the benefits you received in 2017.
-Fill in "6000" on line 9b of the 2018 Schedule H. This is the social security received in 2018 (\$9,000) less the amount repaid (\$3,000).
+Example: Your 2020 Schedule H reported \$8,000 of social security benefits received in 2020.
+In 2021 you received social security benefits of \$9,000 but were required to pay back \$3,000 of the benefits you received in 2020.
+Fill in "6000" on line 9b of the 2021 Schedule H. This is the social security received in 2021 (\$9,000) less the amount repaid (\$3,000).

-Line 9a (6a of Schedule H-EZ) Unemployment compensation Fill in the total amount of unemployment compensation received in 2018 that is not already included on line 7 or 8b (line 4 or 5b of Schedule H-EZ).
+Line 9a (6a of Schedule H-EZ) Unemployment compensation Fill in the total amount of unemployment compensation received in 2021 that is not already included on line 7 or 8b (line 4 or 5b of Schedule H-EZ).
 Both taxable and nontaxable unemployment compensation must be included in household income.

-Line 9b (6b of Schedule H-EZ) Social security, SSI, SSI-E, SSD, and CTS Fill in the total amount (not the monthly amount) of social security benefits received in 2018.
-Include the premium amounts deducted for Medicare Parts A through D (generally, \$1,560 per person for Medicare Part B, unless Social Security advises of a different amount, or \$134 per month, per person, if you enrolled in Part B for the first time in 2018), and any social security death benefit (\$255) received.
-Also fill in federal and state SSI (supplemental security income),
+Line 9b (6b of Schedule H-EZ) Social security, SSI, SSI-E, SSD, and CTS Fill in the total amount (not the monthly amount) of social security benefits received in 2021.
+Include the premium amounts deducted for Medicare Parts A through D (generally, \$148.50 per month, per person for Medicare Part B, unless Social Security advises of a different amount), and any social security death benefit (\$255) received.
+Also fill in federal and state SSI (supplemental security income - exceptional expense), SSD (social security disability), and CTS (caretaker supplement) payments (\$250 per month for the first child and \$150 per month per additional child).